jigoshop/jigoshop/readme.txt

 * Tweak: Jigoshop Reports pie chart products now show with 5% share
 * Fix: Jigoshop Reports pie chart for 'Most Sold' per period now accurately reflects top products sold
 * Fix: Repair Google Analytics function for tracking code to load in header where it's required
+* Fix: Repair Google eCommerce Product tracking for Thank You page
 * Fix: Unpaid 'on-hold' orders from cash or cheque gateways will no longer be overwritten with another order
 * Fix: FuturePay gateway will not be selectable on the Checkout for Orders over $500.00 (current credit limit)
-* Fix: Test to ensure PayPal payment amount matches initially submitted order as a security check
+* Fix: Test to ensure PayPal payment amounts and addresses matches initially submitted order as a security check
 * Fix: Remove filter that was overriding Contact Form 7 or other mail extensions for 'From' name on emails
+* Fix: Variations that use Parent Product for stock tracking, Parent will now reduce stock upon order payment
 * Languages: Updated .pot file for translators
 * Languages: Updated Brazilian translation courtesy of Raphael Suzuki
 * Languages: Updated Czech translation courtesy of Jaroslav Ondra